-The California State Athletic Commission is responsible for protecting the health and safety of its licensees; boxers, kickboxers and mixed martial arts (MMA) athletes.
+The California State Athletic Commission is responsible for protecting the health and safety of its licensees; boxers, kickboxers and martial arts athletes.
 Through the years, the Commission has become one of the largest combat sports sanctioning bodies in the nation.
-The State Athletic Commission came under scrutiny when the Commission announced its insolvency due to excessive spending.
-Reports of financial problems and administrative wrongdoing led Alejo to request the audit last July.
+However, it has been recently highlighted that the Commission had become insolvent due to excessive spending.

-Luis Alejo represents the 30th District in the California State Assembly, which consists of the Salinas Valley, Monterey County, San Benito County, South Santa Clara County and the city of Watsonville in Santa Cruz County.
+Luis Alejo represents the 28th District in the California State Assembly, which consists of San Benito County, the Salinas Valley, North Monterey County, South Santa Clara County and the city of Watsonville.